HistoryThis section has been translated automatically.

 DefinitionThis section has been translated automatically.

-Chronic inflammatory disease with recurrent course, clinically characterized by urticarial papules or plaques, sometimes also by deep-reaching itchy or differently painful nodules and angioedema.
+Chronic inflammatory disease with recurrent course, clinically characterized by urticarial papules or plaques, sometimes also by deep-lying pruritic or variably painful nodules, and by angioedema.
 A distinction is made between 2 forms:

-Note: Urticarial vasculitis (UV) is wrongly named because the primary efflorescence is not wheals but a urticarial papule or plaque.
-The urticarial papule, in contrast to the wheal (persistence of hours), persists for several days!
+Note: Urticarial vasculitis (UV) wrongly carries its name "urticaria" because the primary florescence is not a wheal but a urticarial papule or plaque.
+In contrast to the wheal (persistence of hours), the urticarial papule persists for several days!

 You might also be interested in